vanzll/vanzll.github.io/_pages/about.md

 I am Zhenglin Wan (万政霖), a CS Ph.D. student at [HPC-AI Lab](https://ai.comp.nus.edu.sg/) at National University of Singapore (NUS), advised by [Prof. Yang You](https://www.comp.nus.edu.sg/~youy/).
 Previously, I worked at Nanyang Technological University (NTU) with [Prof. Bo An](https://personal.ntu.edu.sg/boan/), [Centre for Frontier AI Research (CFAR)](https://www.a-star.edu.sg/cfar), [IHPC](https://www.a-star.edu.sg/ihpc/), [A\*STAR](https://www.a-star.edu.sg/) with [Prof. Ivor Tsang](https://www.a-star.edu.sg/cfar/about-cfar/management/prof-ivor-tsang) , [Hong Kong Generative AI Research & Development Center (HKGAI)](https://www.hkgai.info/) with the team led by HKUST [Prof. Yike Guo](https://cse.hkust.edu.hk/admin/people/faculty/profile/yikeguo).
 I received my B.Sc (with 1-st class honor) in Statistics and Data Science from The Chinese University of Hong Kong (CUHK).

 My research is driven by the curiosity of genuinely understanding (both theoretically and intuitively) the rationale, spirit and failure modes of ML algorithms and methods.
-Based on this principle, I am recently working on fundamental side of Multi-modal generation, RL Post-training and Physical AI.
+Based on this principle, I am recently working on fundamental side of Multi-modal generation and RL Post-training.
 Particularly:

 - RL post-training on continuous-space generative models (such as diffusion model)
-- Unified Model for text/image/video/audio/policy/omni generation
-- Interactive video generation and world action models for Physical AI
-- Agentic workflow (for both LLM Agent and Video Gen)
+- Unified AR-based understanding and Diffusion-based Generation and the RL-post-training paradigm of such systems
+- Long-horizon agents and unified model (Agentic unified model), such as Agentic VLA and Agentic Video Generation, and the RL-post-training paradigm

 I love intellectual games in my spare time: I am a 17-years chess player as *National Chess Athlete* of China (Grade 3), and have won the 1-st prize in Chinese Mathematics Olympiad (CMO)-1st round by 1.5-year's part-time self-training.